 - Fruits: Blackberries, watermelon, prunes, peaches, dates, and avocados.

-- Meats: Sausages, breaded meats, battered meats, and meats served with garlic or onion-based sauces and fillings.
+- Meats: Breaded meats, battered meats, and meats served with garlic or onion-based sauces and fillings.

 - Fish: Breaded fish, battered fish, and fish served with garlic or onion-based sauces.

 - Starches, cereals, and grains: Beans, lentils, wheat and gluten-based bread, rye, muffins, pastries, and pasta.

 Knowing the difference between high and low FODMAP foods can make it easier for a person to incorporate them into a diet.
 Both categories contain a wide range of food groups.

 It is essential to talk with a doctor or dietitian before starting a low FODMAP diet.
 Doctors do not typically recommend this diet plan for long-term use, as it eliminates some essential, nutrient-rich foods.

 Many foods high or moderate in FODMAPs contain a number of nutrients, including vitamins, minerals, and prebiotics, which are food components that

 Symptoms that may improve after following the diet

 - abdominal pain